 - Insulin pens

-Insulin pens make the delivery of insulin easier and consists of a cartridge containing insulin.
+Insulin pens make the delivery of insulin easier and consist of a cartridge containing insulin.
 There are 2 different types available, reusable and disposable.
 The insulin dosage is pre-measured in both types which makes it convenient to use.
 This method is often preferred as it’s less painful than the syringes and eliminates the need to carry insulin bottles and syringes.

 - Insulin pumps